 We still don't really know what smartphones do to our brains and bodies, nevermind VR headsets.
-Which is why most headset manufacturers are issuing guidance about whether or not kids should be using it.
+Which is why in the run up to Christmas, most headset manufacturers are issuing guidance about whether or not kids should be using it.
 It's a shiny new tech toy that has cool new games and awesome controllers.
 Why wouldn't your 15-year-old, or even 9-year-old, be whining to get one this year?

-With the latest leak around PlayStation VR this week, we decided to put together a handy guide to tell you what all the headset makers are saying about kids using VR and how safe it is.
+The 'science' is still fairly early so it's not like we have a bunch of long term studies to reference.
+Instead we've put together a handy guide to tell you what all the headset makers are saying about kids using VR and how safe it is.

 Obviously it's up to you how your children spend their time and we imagine VR could be a great way to get them to shut up for half an hour.
 But here's the official guidance from the people building the tech.